Kiran-Suthar/Shopping_site/README.md

-# Shopping-site
+# Online Shopping-site
- Create new repo
+This website is still a work in progress!
+To view the website visit: https://kiran-suthar.github.io/Shopping_site/